foundling/tutorials/javascript/node/command_line_app/index.md

 It took me all of 5 seconds to find `commander.js`.
 Commander is a nice, small and simple command-line application written by TJ Holowaychuk that exudes transparent feels and a great API.
 I recommend it.

-## Getting Started
+## Enter the Problem: Loading everything every time.

 With modularity in mind, I broke the functionality into atomic units, assembled them into 5 top-level modules (really just standard non-constructor functions), and used the cli index.js file to simply register them as callbacks to the appropriate sub-command and kick off the parser.

 But I found that when running the app for the first time on a given day, the start up time was about 8 seconds!
 Subsequent proximal invocations of the command finish on the order of 300 to 400 milliseconds due to the OS cache.
 But for a user who is coming in and running this app for the first time in a given day, 8 seconds of start up time is unacceptable.
+I don't imagine I could get a Node app to run as fast as one of a coreutil written in C, but getting close is important.
+I mean, 8 fucking seconds !?!?

-Before I get into how to fix this, here's a sample of my index.js file.
+Before I get into how to fix this, here's a sample of my index.js file with the performance problem.

 ````